Affiliate vs Partner: What Program Is Best for Your Business

 Since affiliate programs are primarily performance-based, it makes sense that most affiliates are focused on conversions (i.e. turning loyal audiences into cash flow).

 Affiliates seek out products that they believe they can sell to their audience effectively and in a timely manner.
-They also look for products that are innovative and interesting to pitch.
+They also look for innovative and interesting products to pitch.

 High-end affiliates will want to ensure that the product or service they are promoting provides their audience with value and isn’t just a quick sell.
 This value-based method ensures their audience remains happy while providing a good stream of dedicated customers.